angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 <row variant="centered">{{!Thought Scour}} {{!Pdt}} {{!Archmage's Charm}}</row>

-Thought Scour is not normally a common card in Legacy now that the {{Underworld Breach}} era is gone however it can still show up in rogue brews from time to time.
+Thought Scour is not normally a common card in Legacy now that the :card[Underworld Breach] era is gone however it can still show up in rogue brews from time to time.
 Predict is a card advantage spell played by both Miracles and Doomsday pilots.
 Both Thought Scour and Predict can target any player and so either can mess up your piles at instant speed, milling a key piece in response to a